syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/graphqL-nodejs-server.md

 ## Setting up the GraphQL backend using Node.js

-The GraphQL backend acts as the central data service, handling queries and mutations that power the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid.
+The GraphQL backend acts as the central data service, handling queries and mutations that power the Angular Data Grid.

 ### Step 1: Create the GraphQL server and install required packages